eturro/mmseq/README.md

 - The insert size distribution is taken into account
 - Sequence-specific biases can be taken into account
 - Flexible differential analysis based on linear mixed models
+- Uncertainty in expression parameters is taken into account
 - Polytomous model selection (i.e. selecting amongst numerous competing models)
-- Uncertainty in expression parameters is taken into account
+- Modelling of isoform usage proportions
 - Collapsing of transcripts with high levels of uncertainty into inferential units which can be estimated with reduced uncertainty
 - Multi-threaded C++ implementations